zendframework/zend-validator/doc/book/validators/email-address.md

   set to `false`, then only the local part of the email address will be checked.
   In this case the hostname validator will not be called.
 This option defaults to `true`.
-- `hostnameValidator`: Sets the hostname validator options with which the domain part of the email address will be validated.
+- `hostnameValidator`: Sets the hostname validator object instance with which the domain part of the email address will be validated.
 - `useMxCheck`: Defines if the MX records from the server should be detected.
 If this option is defined to `true` then the MX records are used to verify if the server accepts emails.
 This option defaults to `false`.